1P Missions

 Pete Leavitt

-Pete Leavitt was a features writer and reviewer for RPGFan.
+Pete Leavitt is a features writer and reviewer for RPGFan.
 He is hopelessly obsessed with BattleTech, so unless the topic has to do with that, don't listen to a word he says.
 He also loves tactics.
 The game genre and the word.
 Tactics, tactics, tactics.